Is Ford Motor Co (F) Set to Underperform? Analyzing the Factors

 - Momentum rank: 7/10

-Ford Motor Co, with a market cap of $55.65 billion and sales of $177.49 billion, operates under its Ford and Lincoln brands.
-In March 2022, the company announced that it will run its combustion engine business, Ford Blue, and its BEV business, Ford Model e, as separate entities, yet under the Ford umbrella.
-The company holds nearly 13% market share in the United States, about 11% in the U.K., and under 2% in China including unconsolidated affiliates.
-Sales in the U.S. accounted for approximately 66% of the total company revenue in 2023.
-Ford employs about 177,000 people, including about 59,000 UAW employees, and is headquartered in Dearborn, Michigan.
+Ford Motor Co. manufactures automobiles under its Ford and Lincoln brands.
+In March 2022, the company announced that it will run its combustion engine business, Ford Blue, and its BEV business, Ford Model e, as separate businesses but still all under Ford Motor.
+The company has nearly 13% market share in the United States, about 11% share in the U.K., and under 2% share in China including unconsolidated affiliates.
+Sales in the U.S. made up about 66% of 2023 total company revenue.
+Ford has about 177,000 employees, including about 59,000 UAW employees, and is based in Dearborn, Michigan.

 Financial Strength Breakdown

 Ford Motor Co's financial strength indicators present some concerning insights about the company's balance sheet health.
-The interest coverage ratio of 3.52 positions it worse than 69.19% of 1042 companies in the Vehicles & Parts industry.
+The company's interest coverage ratio of 3.52 positions it worse than 69.36% of 1041 companies in the Vehicles & Parts industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-Additionally, the company's Altman Z-Score is just 1.08, suggesting potential financial distress.
-The low cash-to-debt ratio at 0.23 and a high debt-to-equity ratio of 3.53 further indicate a struggle in managing debt levels effectively.
+Additionally, the company's low cash-to-debt ratio at 0.23 indicates a struggle in handling existing debt levels.
+The company's debt-to-equity ratio is 3.53, which is worse than 96.78% of 1180 companies in the Vehicles & Parts industry.
+Furthermore, the company's debt-to-Ebitda ratio is 13.62, significantly above the warning level of 4 suggested by Joel Tillinghast.

 Growth Prospects